 - Racing heartbeat

-Triggers such as traumatic and stressful events need to be identified and understood in order for the healing journey to begin.
-That’s one of the main reasons that an anxiety or trauma treatment program at True Life Center can be effective for those suffering from extreme anxiety.
+Triggers such as traumatic and stressful events need to be identified and understood for the healing journey to begin.
+That’s one of the main reasons an anxiety or trauma treatment program at True Life Center can be effective for those suffering from extreme anxiety.

 Common symptoms of panic attacks are: